What the Research Shows

 - Friday (Lower B): RDL, front squat, lunges, extensions

-This works well for intermediate lifters who want more frequency than a body-part split but can't commit to full-body 3x weekly.
+This works well for intermediate lifters who want more frequency than a body-part split but cannot commit to full-body 3x weekly.

 Common Mistakes to Avoid